 Also, we loaded the bases in one of those innings, and I came up to bat.
 One of my heroes was on the mound pitching to me.
 Ryne Duren, the old Yankee fireballer.
 He threw two pitches to me.
 Both were balls.
 I’m thinking it was Gene Mauch who was the manager then.
 He comes out and replaces Duren with Dallas Green.
 Now, I’m up at bat with the count 2 and 0.
 These guys didn’t know anything about me or if I could swing the bat or not.

 There is no doubt in my mind that Green was gonna give me a fastball right down Broadway.
-He did, and I smoked it high off of the right-center field fence.
+He did, and I singled to plate two runs.
+Later, leading off the eighth, I smoked another one from Green high off of the right-center field fence.
 That wall at old Connie Mack Stadium had to be 50 feet high.
-I came to within a foot or so from a grand salami.
-Anyway, I got a double out of it and plated two runs.
+I came to within a foot or so from a homer.
+Anyway, I got a double out of it.
 Curt Flood is now at bat.
 The bunt sign is on and Curt squares around to bunt a perfect fastball right down the middle.
 At the last second he retracts the bat, and decides to take the pitch.
 By now, seeing the good pitch to bunt, I’m leaning and ready to motor to third base.
 I tried to get back to second but, they picked me off.
 Embarrassed, I trotted back to the dugout.
 Also, I went on to get my second win.
 Life is good.
 The first two games find me 2 and 0.
 I’m thinking I could win 40 games or so.

 The next game that I got into was against the Giants.
 I faced another one of my heroes in Willie Mays.
 I remember the count going full.
 I threw a heater as hard as I could and struck out the Say Hey Kid swinging.
 The next time I faced Willie later in the game was to be a different story though.
 I threw him another fastball, and he roped one to shortstop Dick Groat, who leaped high to corral the meteor.
 I recall Dick turning to the outfield to take off his glove, probably to count his fingers.
 Willie hit the hell out of the ball, but he was 0 for 2 against me.